Carglglz/upydev/docs/source/modetools.rst

     - rsa_verify:
         To verify a signature of a file made with device RSA key, use ``-f`` to indicate the signature file to verify or use alias form: ``$ upydev rsa verify [FILE]``.
         To verify in device a signature made with host RSA key: ``$ upydev rsa verify host [FILE]``

+    - rsa_auth:
+        To authenticate a device with RSA encrypted challenge(Public Keys exchange must be done first)

     - rf_wrkey:
         To "refresh" the WebREPL password with a new random password derivated from